cmgcds/SParSH-AMG/README.md

 ## <a name="further"></a> Further reading and Documentation

 Header file AMG.hpp provides access to the solver parameters which can be modified as per requirements.
 It includes declaration of available solver routines and their description.

-Detailed description of hybrid approaches implemented can be found in the following arxiv paper: paper link to add